nuriel77/iri-playbook/docs/appendix.rst

 If you want to keep the existing database, the instructions provided by the IF include steps to compile the RC version (v1.4.2.4_RC) and apply a database migration tool.

 To make this process easy, I included a script that will automate this process.
-This script works for both CentOS and Ubuntu (but **only** for ``iri-playbook`` installations).
+This script works for both CentOS and Ubuntu/Debian (but **only** for ``iri-playbook`` installations).

 You will be asked if you want to download a pre-compiled IRI from my server, or compile it on your server should you choose to do so.